roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243/accessing-your-gateway/README.md

   caption="RAKwireless Access Point"
 />

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: “XXXX” is the last 2 bytes of your RAK7243’s WiFi MAC address.
+ “XXXX” is the last 2 bytes of your RAK7243’s WiFi MAC address.
 Connect to this Wi-Fi SSID using the password provided below.
 Take note also  of the default IP address of the LoRaWAN® Gateway provided below as this will be needed in connecting via SSH.
 * **Wi-Fi Password:** rakwireless
 * **Default IP Address:** `192.168.230.1`
 :::